nikomatsakis/babysteps/source/_posts/2012-07-10-borrowed-pointer-tutorial.markdown

 One convenience: in C, the `&` operator can only be applied to lvalues (assignable locations).
 In Rust, the `&` operator can also be applied to rvalues, in which case it means "allocate some temporary space on the stack and copy the value in there".
-So, foe example, the following code create a new record, store it on the stack, and take its address all in one step:
+So, for example, the following code create a new record, store it on the stack, and take its address all in one step: